SangivGiovanni/Cytora/README.md

 2) Install python + pytest on your environment
 3) Run cytora.py on your IDE or terminal with a print statement and your chosen rule/ data (see details on function arguments) or...
 4) Run pytest test.py on your terminal to see the output of these tests
-5) test data can be found and changed as you like in test_data.py
+5) Test data can be found and changed as you like in test_data.py

 ## Assumptions
 1) rules represented like this: